 3. Choose two Career Clusters in which you are interested and write them in the spaces below.
 Now list three occupations from each of those clusters that require training beyond high school.
-Research the availability of training for each of these occupations at the technical & community college nearest you.
-Check "yes" or "no" when you know whether it provides the specific training/education.
+Research the availability of training for each of these occupations at the technical community college nearest you.
+Check "yes" or "no" when you know whether it provides the specific training/education you will need.

-Career Cluster #1

-Career Cluster #2
+Career Cluster #2 Career Cluster #2

-l

-Yes No Job title Yes No
+Job Title/Training Needed Yes No Job Title/Training Needed Yes No

-1.
+1. 1.

-2.
+2. 2.

-3.
+3. 3.

-Yes Yes No 1.
-2.